 New Jersey only permits a non-voluntary termination of rights when a noncustodial parent has been deemed unfit to care for the child or children.
 Lack of fitness to parent usually applies when there is neglect or abandonment.
 Failure to pay child support is not determinative of a non-custodial parent's fitness.
 Having a discussion about voluntary termination of rights can be difficult for everyone involved.
 Our office can work with your family to resolve these issues effectively.

 In order to initiate the adoption process after termination of parental rights or death of a noncustodial biological parent, a stepparent will need to file a Complaint for Adoption in the county where the child lives.
-The noncustodial parent has 20 days to respond and contest.Seek Guidance from a Monmouth County Lawyer on the Adoption Process
+The noncustodial parent has 20 days to respond and contest.Seek Guidance from an Adoption Lawyer in Monmouth County

 The adoption process is complex.
 At Goldstein Law Group, our family law attorneys possesses close ties to the people in our community.
 We understand how stressful the stepparent adoption process can be for all parties, and we know the pitfalls of filing for adoption.
 We help our clients seek an outcome suited to them with as little emotional upheaval as possible.
 Many of the individuals whom we have represented have come from Manalapan, Old Bridge, and Freehold, among other communities.
 You can contact us at 732-967-6777 or via our online form for a free consultation with a Monmouth County adoption attorney.